niftools/maya_nif_plugin/ReadMe.txt

 Texture Source Directory:
 This is the directory that the plug-in will look for textures in.
 It will prepend this to any texture path read from the NIF file when creating the FileTexture node.
-This also has the effet of stripping this added information back out of the NIF file if the begining of the path matches the text entered here.
+This also has the effect of stripping this added information back out of the NIF file if the beginning of the path matches the text entered here.

+Use Name Mangling to Preserve Original Names
+This will cause characters which are invalid for Maya names to be replaced with hex equivalents on import, and translated back to the original character on export.
+Disabling it will cause all invalid characters to be changed to underscores on import and names will be exported with no changes.

 Attempt to Find Original Bind Pose:
 NIF files do not store their original bind pose, but sometimes a reasonable